ShrinandK/Dog_Breed_Detection/README.md

 # Dog_Breed_Detection

-Simple streamlit app to detect one of the four belo dog breeds:
+Simple streamlit app to detect one of the four dog breeds:
 1. French Bulldog
 2. Boston Terrier
 3. Husky